 All public university respondents (1 school), 57 percent of private non-profit institution respondents, 44 percent of community college respondents, and no proprietary school respondents (1 school) agreed that student grades have improved as a result of the course material model they are using at their institution for the majority of their students; the remainder of all respondents neither agreed nor disagreed that grades have improved.
-All public university respondents (1 school), 29 percent of private non-profit institution respondents, 56 percent of community college respondents, and 50 percent of proprietary school respondents (1 school) agreed that student retention has improved; except for 1 private non-profit institution respondent that disagreed that student retention has improved, the remainder of all respondents neither agreed nor disagreed that student retention has improved.
+All public university respondents (1 school), 29 percent of private non-profit institution respondents, 56 percent of community college respondents, and 50 percent of proprietary school respondents (1 school) agreed that student retention has improved; except for 1 private non-profit institution respondents that disagreed that student retention has improved.
 Sixty-seven percent of public university respondents (2 schools), 71 percent of private non-profit institution respondents, 91 percent of community college respondents, and all proprietary school respondents (2 schools) strongly agreed or agreed that student affordability has improved; the remainder of all respondents neither agreed nor disagreed that student affordability has improved.